 I knew I wanted multiple vases of some type to hold single stems or branches.
 I’ve got enough milk glass vases, but they were too white.
 Hmmm.
 What to use….Vintage German amber beer bottles?
 Perfect.
 Different?
 Yes, but that makes me like them even more.
 I’m such a rebel (nerd), lol.

 One of them even has the original label.
 Sweet!
 And you know what makes them even better?
 They were free from a long time family friend who used to brew his own beer.
 He’s in his 90’s now, no longer brews beer, and needed to purge some items.
 Lucky me!

-I love dried hydrangeas and these looked perfect with the watercolor prints.
+I love dried hydrangeas (go here to see my simple method for drying them) and these looked perfect with the watercolor prints.
 And they were free.
-The pitcher came from Michaels last year and it's crackled finish has the perfect vintage vibe for the mantel.
+The pitcher came from Michaels last year and it’s crackled finish has the perfect vintage vibe for the mantel.